phishingclub/phishingclub/README.md

 For complete details, see [CONTRIBUTING.md](CONTRIBUTING.md).

+**Suggestions for Contributors**
+- Improve or add templates to the [template project](https://github.com/phishingclub/templates)
+- Check existing feature requests - Want to work on something, make a comment.

 ## Support

 Need help?
 Join the [Phishing Club Discord](https://discord.gg/Zssps7U8gX)

+Community support is provided on a best-effort, volunteer basis.
+For dedicated assistance, paid support is available.

 - **General Support**: Join our Discord community or open a GitHub issue
 - **Commercial Licensing**: Contact [license@phishing.club](mailto:license@phishing.club)
 - **Security Issues**: See our [Security Policy](SECURITY.md)

 ## Security and Ethical Use